odraencoded/pynorama/README.md

 - Drag the middle button to stretch the image
 - Scroll the scroll wheel to scroll the image

-There is currently __no build system__ for the application.

-### Requirements
+### Installing

-Pynorama requires a python3 interpreter, Gtk3 and gobject introspection modules.
+Pynorama requires a python3 interpreter, Gtk3, Cairo and GObject introspection bindings.
+Debian users can get the packages required with `apt-get install libgtk-3-0 python3 python3-gi python3-gi-cairo python3-cairo`
-Including `python3-gi-cairo`.
-Kind of important.
-It also requires `resources/pynorama.gschema.xml` to be installed and compiled.

-Good luck with that.
+You can install Pynorama using autotools with the command `./configure && make && make install`

+If there is no configure script, you can create it using `aclocal && autoconf && automake --add-missing`

+And then use the autotools command above to install Pynorama.

 ### License